+299, 499 Supplemental Studies (1-3)

-2XX, 4XX Supplemental Studies (1-4) (International Program)
+(International Program)

 Previous course work supplemented when portions of a course required in the student's program have been omitted.
 Ordinarily supplementation will occur only with transfer students or within a program that has undergone a major curriculum change.
-A study proposal is to be outlined in consultation with the instructor of the course being supplemented and approved by the department and the Deans' Council.
+A study proposal should be prepared in consultation with the course instructor, and approved by the Faculty Board or Deans' Council.
 It may not be substituted for existing courses.